-STUDENT WITHDRAWAL (I-422)
+STUDENT WITHDRAWAL - FULL-TIME PROGRAMS (I-422-A)

 Any student who is withdrawing from Meridian Technology Center must complete the proper procedure through the appropriate administrative offices.
-Students must complete an official withdrawal form or submit a letter to the director of full-time programs in charge of instruction to be eligible for any tuition refund.
+Students must complete an official withdrawal form or submit a letter to their respective director of instruction to be eligible for any tuition refund, if applicable.
 Any student receiving Title IV funds and withdrawing before the 60% point in a disbursement period must return all or a portion of Title IV funds received.
 This may cause the student to owe money to the school and/or Federal Government.
-Adult students with an unpaid balance on their student account will not be able to obtain copies of their transcripts until all outstanding charges have been paid.
 Students withdrawing during the semester must return all books, checked out equipment, and unused supplies owned by the school.